g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 Cypress: Cypress comes as an npm package and a [standalone downloadable application](https://docs.cypress.io/guides/getting-started/installing-cypress#Direct-download) that you can immediately install and write tests with.
 After installation, you only add a new project, choose a browser of choice, and start writing test cases in JavaScript.
 ![Cypress project view](https://imgur.com/pJbvM4o.png)
 Setting up Cypress as an npm package is equally straightforward.
 You add it to your project using `npm install cypress --save-dev` and start up the application using `npx cypress open`.
 From there, you can skip the project initialization and go straight to picking a browser and running example tests or writing new ones.

+Step by step guide to setting up Cypress:

+Step 1: Download Nodejs: Go to your s

 Playwright: Playwright is set up from the command line, using an npm command: `npm init playwright`.
 This initialization step is an interactive workflow that asks you to choose your desired scripting language (Javascript or Typescript), the location of your test scripts, and whether to include a Github Actions Workflow for CI.